agb2k/COMP2042_CW_hcyab2/README.md

 ## Key Changes Made for Maintenance and Extension

 - Configured the file for Github to regularly push updated code to the respective repository for easier maintenance
-  - On request, users can be added as a collaborator to view the repository
+  - Used .gitignore file to avoid clutter in the repository  - On request, users can be added as a collaborator to view the repository
 - Added JavaDocs for easier understanding
 - The classes have been repackaged to make it easier to understand
 - Broke up classes into separate classes to give each class unique functionality